kemapak/factorial-tdd/factorial-tdd.md

 	}
 	```

 	Now our factorial code is down to 15 lines, great!
 But when we run our test they fail.
-We need to update the exception text in our tests to =="is not a whole number."==.
+We need to update the exception text in our tests to **"is not a whole number"**.
 Now all our test do pass.
-Please see `/test/index.12.test.js` and `/src/index.12.js`.
+Please see `/test/factorial.12.test.js` and `/src/factorial.12.js`.

+---
 - From the last example we still have several problems.
 First changing the exception, error text in multiple places.
 We need do something about this.
 Second, isWholeNumber is a private internal function.
 It is not possible to test it explicitly we need to make it a part of a utility class.
 We need to create a math utility class and make both factorial and isWholeNumber methods of it.

 	1. First let refactor our implementation and test file names to MathUtil, do not change the actual code except the reference to the file import.
 Please see `/test/MathUtil.01.test.js` and `/src/MathUtil.01.js`.
 Run our test all pass.